scientific-python/specs/purpose-and-process/index.md

 Each SPEC document should focus on a single key proposal, recommendation, or idea for coordinating projects in the scientific Python ecosystem.
+There are three important milestones over the lifetime of a SPEC:

+SPEC Acceptance
-The first hurdle in the SPEC process is getting a new SPEC document accepted by the Steering Committee.
+: The first important milestone in the SPEC process is getting a new SPEC document accepted by the Steering Committee.
 The Steering Committee will accept the new SPEC document based on the quality of the proposal and on interest for the proposed SPEC on its [`specs/ideas` discussion topic](https://discuss.scientific-python.org/c/specs/ideas/9).

+SPEC Endorsement
-The next hurdle is getting Core Projects to endorse the accepted SPEC.
+: The next important milestone is getting Core Projects to endorse the accepted SPEC.
 Accepted SPEC documents are marked as `draft documents` until some of the Core Projects decide to adopt (if applicable) and endorse the SPEC.
 During this phase of the process, it is helpful to recruit coauthors